 Term Definition Air Pressure Regulator Used to set the main operational speed of the machine.
 Factory set at approximately 75 PSI. / approximately 6 full clockwise turns from stop.
 Bar Spring Provides pressure to return the Motor Carriage to neutral after the Pilot Drill stroke.
 Continuity Testing "Visual Indicator" type testers use batteries and a light bulb.
 "Audible Indicator" type testers use batteries and a beeper or buzzer.
 Normally OPEN (NO) switches read no continuity at rest, IE; NO light or sound from tester.
 Normally CLOSED (NC) switches read continuity at rest, IE: light or sound from tester.
-Drill Motor Porter Cable 7301 Trimmer motor used to drill the Pilot Hole.
+Drill Motor Porter Cable 7301, Bosch PR10E ,or PR20EVS Trimmer motor used to drill the Pilot Hole.
 Drive Cylinder A double acting air cylinder which moves the Motor Carriage backwards for the Pocket Router stroke and forwards for the Pilot Drill stroke.
 Pilot Hole The Screw hole drilled by the Drill motor.
-Pilot Valve Provides full pressure to the Clamp cylinder.
-It is controlled by the Clamp Solenoid.
 Pocket The pocket cut in the material by the Pocket Router motor.
-Router Motor Porter Cable 6902 used to cut the Pocket.
+Router Motor Porter Cable 6902, Bosch 1617, or 1617EVS used to cut the Pocket.
 Router Feed Rate Valve Controls the speed at which the Pocket Router moves through the material when cutting the Pocket.
 Note: Should be adjusted AFTER the main operational speed of the machine has been set with the Air Pressure Regulator.

 Solenoids Electrically controlled air valves which send pressurized air to the Clamp Cylinder and Drive Cylinder.
 See Appendix C & E for illustrations.

-SQE Super Quick Exhaust valves which release air pressure from the drive cylinder after the Router and Drill strokes.

-Switches Normally OPEN (NO) switches, at rest

-Foot Switch

-Safety Switch

-Normally CLOSED (NC) switches

-Router Stop Switch

-Drill Stop Switch

-Web The distance between the deepest part of the pocket and the edge of the material.
+Exhaust Muffler The exhaust mufflers on the solenoid valves release air pressure from the clamping cylinder, and the drive cylinder after the Router and Drill strokes.
+Switches Normally OPEN (NO) switches at rest Foot Switch Safety Switch Normally CLOSED (NC) switches Router Stop Switch Drill Stop Switch Web The distance between the deepest part of the pocket and the edge of the material.